bronwyncarr/JS_basic_practice/README.md

-# ✏️✏️✏️ JS PRACTICE
+# ✏️ JavaScript PRACTICE

-Drill exercises to practice the basics of JavaScript and get more familar with the language and syntax.
+📚 Drill exercises to practice the basics of JavaScript and get more familar with the language and syntax.